HL7/fhir-shorthand/input/pagecontent/reference.md

-{%include shaded-table.html%}
+{%include styles.html%}

 This chapter contains the formal specification of the FHIR Shorthand (FSH) language.
 It is intended primarily as a reference, not a tutorial.
-For tutorials and additional documentation please go to [fshschool.org](https://fshschool.org).
+For tutorials and additional documentation please consult the [Overview](overview.html) or go to [fshschool.org](https://fshschool.org).

 In this specification, the key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "MAY", and "OPTIONAL" are to be interpreted as described in [RFC2119](https://tools.ietf.org/html/rfc2119).